 CBD cream and rubs bypass the CB1 and CB2 receptors and heads straight for a neurotransmitter middleman that blocks signals for pain and itch by working through chemical agents called anandamide (also known as the bliss molecule) and 2-AG.
 Sidestepping the CB1 and CB2 receptors means that CBD can mute pain without intoxicating effects delivered by its cousin THC (the intoxicating molecule in cannabis/marijuana).

-.
+There is research that supports CBD works against pain and inflammation, and scientists are still learning other ways CBD and Cannabis work in the body.
 Researchers are also working to identify the proper dose of topical CBD needed to relieve pain.
 For instance, the dose that brings relief to achy joints may be ineffectively to relieve nerve damage in feet.
 While rubbing topical CBD onto the skin seems to work, we still need to learn dosing to be more effective.
 All the evidence at this point is truly anecdotal.

 Some skin creams and rubs contain menthols, essential oils and other ingredients and agents that carry their own pain relief and anti-inflammatory properties, possibly contributing to the pain relief effect, some may be enhancing the effect of CBD.
 The bottom line is we are still at our infancy of research CBD and have so much more to learn.